Creating 'Chasing Sunrise'

 - The bad news is I need to psych myself up to draw, since I only draw occasionally now.
 I also plan the shots in the picture above

 - After adding the images I get my hubby to play-test the story again.
-He may suggest adding more images/changing images, and which sounds to add
+He may suggest adding/changing images, and which sounds to add

 -